← back to blog

 }

-So here's a little helper function that has made my life a whole lot easier:
+so here's a little helper function that has made my life a whole lot easier:

 export async function safePromise<T, E = Error>(